First-Year Admitted for Fall

 - Financial aid

-- Apply for financial as soon as possible.
-The Free Application for Federal Student Aid (FAFSA) is the only form required and is available online.
+- The Free Application for Federal Student Aid (FAFSA) is the only form required.
 Charlotte’s school code is 002975.

 - Admitted students are able to apply for scholarships for the upcoming academic year via the NinerScholars Portal using their NinerNET account.